 Eco Friendly Soap Packaging Ideas for Gift Giving

-Eco-friendly soap packaging ideas for your own handmade gifts.
-All can be recreated simply and inexpensively using paper, string, lace, fabric, and other natural materials
+Eco-friendly soap packaging ideas for wrapping handmade soap as gifts.
+These ideas can be recreated simply and inexpensively using paper, string, lace, fabric, and other natural materials.

-It’s the run-up to the holidays and you might be starting to think about presents.
-If you’re like me, there will be quite a few handmade gifts and goodies on the to-do list.
-Making handmade gifts can be a lot of fun, save money, and make give giving more personal.
-If you’re smart about it, making a few batches of soap and packaging the bars up with pretty materials is a good way to go.
-They can be given on their own with a small card, put into a small gift set, or tucked into Christmas stockings.
+It’s the run-up to the holidays, and you might be thinking about presents.
+If you’re like me, there will be some handmade gifts being given – especially handmade soap.
+Bars of soap are a lovely and useful present that most people will appreciate.
+Being small, they can be given on their own with a small card, put into a small gift set, or tucked into Christmas stockings.
+But what to wrap them in?

 Make Handmade Soap for Gifts

-If you want to make your own handmade soap but don’t know where to begin, don’t worry.
-Whether you’re making it for yourself or to give as gifts, my free natural soap making series will help.
+If you want to make your handmade soap but don’t know where to begin, don’t worry.
+Whether making it for yourself or giving it as a gift, my free natural soap-making series will help.
 It includes the basic principles you need to know, terminology, and instructions on how to make soap from scratch.

 Simple Soap Packaging with Bows

-The most simple way to decorate handmade soap is with a bow.
-You can use all kinds of materials to make them including raffia ribbon, plain string, bakers twine, cooking twine, or even embroidery thread.
+The simplest way to decorate handmade soap is with a bow.
+You can make them with all kinds of materials, including raffia ribbon, plain string, baker’s twine, cooking twine, satin ribbons, or embroidery thread.
 Use what you already have in the house or head to the craft or dollar store.

-One thing that I’d recommend is to choose colours that contrast.
-If your soap is all cream and white, then go for colourful materials.
-With coloured soap, choose more natural tones like the raffia ribbon in the picture above.
-Even the most rustic of your soaps will look great with a bow dolling them up.
+One thing that I’d recommend is to choose colors that contrast.
+If your soap is all cream and white, choose colorful materials.
+With colored soap, choose more natural tones.
+Even the most rustic of your soaps will look great with a bow tied on them.
+If giving several soaps together, you could even bundle them up and tie them with one big bow.

 One of the most eco-friendly ways to decorate handmade soap is to use a reusable material.
-You could use a piece of fabric but the most obvious that comes to mind is a soft wash cloth.
-It could be your standard terry cloth type or a basic cloth like the one in the photo above.
-Don’t you think it looks pretty?
-I’m going to let you in on a little secret behind that cloth.
+You could use a piece of fabric, like burlap, but the most obvious thing that comes to mind is a soft washcloth.
+A standard terry cloth type is perfect since they can be used together in the bath.

 Decorate Handmade Soap with Lace

-Another brilliant and simple idea is to decorate handmade soap with lace.
-Just cut enough lace to wrap around the soap once and then place the bars in a gift box.
-Different patterns and colours of lace will look beautiful together.
-I can see these being really pretty presented alongside a vintage tea cup candle.
-If you’re into making candles then this could be a fun project.
+Another lovely idea is to decorate handmade soap with lace.
+Just cut enough lace to wrap around the soap once, and then place the bars in a gift box.
+It doesn’t need to be stuck on any more than that.
+Different patterns and colors of lace will look beautiful together.
+I can see these being pretty presented alongside a vintage tea cup candle.
+A great handmade gift-combo idea for those who make candles.

 Wrapping Soap with Paper

-If your soap is fully cured, it’s perfectly fine to wrap the bars in paper.
+If your soap is fully cured, you can wrap the bars in paper.
 It could be brown parchment paper, gift wrapping paper, tissue paper, handmade paper, or even baking paper.
-Wrapping up bars of soap in paper makes each one like a mini- gift.
-Literally any paper will do too!
+Wrapping up bars of soap in paper makes each one like a mini-gift.
+It’s a really effective and eco-friendly way to package soap!

-The image above is of soap that I’ve wrapped up in translucent grease-proof paper.
-This kind of paper is marketed as wax paper and can come in brown, white, and other colours.
-Over the holidays you can even find it in festive patterns.
+The image above is of soap wrapped up in translucent grease-proof paper.
+This kind of paper is marketed as wax paper and can come in brown, white, and other colors.
+Over the holidays, you can even find it in festive patterns.
 What I like about it is that I can tuck some dried flowers inside and use them to add even prettier natural decoration.
+You might find that tape doesn’t stick to some wax papers.
+In this case, tie a string around it to hold it.

 Decorate Soap with Herbs and Flowers